 Because of this flexibility, even though web accessibility aims to make the web accessible to people with disabilities, it benefits all of us, including people in developing countries who don’t have high-speed internet, users on mobile devices, and elderly people.

 The Internet has become a large part of our everyday lives.
 We use it to find information, read the news, do our shopping, interact with our friends and family, conduct business, pay bills, and more.

-Given its role, it’s crucial for the Web to be accessible to everyone–regardless of their status or ability–can have equal access to it.
+Given its role, it’s crucial for the Web to be accessible to everyone – regardless of their status or ability – to have equal access to it.
 In fact, web accessibility is considered to be one of our basic human rights, according to the UN Convention on the Rights of Persons with Disabilities.